lotsun/lotsun/README.md

 - Join me on my GitHub journey as we explore the fascinating world of engineering and System patterns together.

-# Let's learn, grow, and build amazing things! 🚀✨
+# Let's Learn, Grow, And Build Amazing Things! 🚀✨

 🌱 Python for automation